NitrOP7674/FreeplayCheckpoint/README.md

   - In rewind mode, not at a saved checkpoint: saves the current state as a checkpoint
   - In rewind mode, at a saved checkpoint: deletes the current checkpoint (press twice)
   - While playing: loads the latest checkpoint
+  - In a replay, saves the currently selected car & ball as a checkpoint
 - `cpt_prev_checkpoint` / `cpt_next_checkpoint`: loads the previous/next saved checkpoint
 - `cpt_freeze_ball`:
   - In rewind mode: unfreezes the player's car while keeping the ball frozen